One seat available! Book last seat for a discount of 5% off single occupancy rate.

 Your turnaround point is at mile 43 of the park road, near the East Fork Cabin, a rustic log structure with a history of sheltering rangers and researchers since the 1930s.
 This shuttle travels 43 miles one way, 6 hours round trip.
 It stops every hour and 15 minutes for view points and restroom stops.
 It also stops anytime wildlife is sighted.

-Your Alaskan Tour guide will arrange for a boxed lunch for you to take along.
+Your ATG guide will arrange for a boxed lunch for you to take along.

-Travel continues onboard your ATG coach for the final escorted segment of your Alaska tour into Anchorage.
+5:00 pm Travel continues onboard your ATG coach for the final segment into Anchorage.

 Hotel: The Lakefront Anchorage, formerly Millennium Alaskan Hotel Anchorage, offers modern accommodations on the shores of Lake Spenard and Lake Hood.
-From the restaurant’s lakeside deck, guests can watch over 800 planes land every day at Lake Hood, the largest and busiest floatplane base in the world.
+From a lakeside deck, guests can watch over 800 planes land every day at Lake Hood, the largest and busiest floatplane base in the world.